a2liu/liu-compiler/README.md

 Write job system + allocator
-Use the idea of Cancellation Token to allow for task cancellation
+Use the idea of Cancellation Token to allow for task cancellation?